 Cybersecurity experts also noted how scammers have become even more cunning in targeting employees in specific roles.

-“There's been an obvious shift," said Brian Fricke, chief information security officer at City National Bank, where business clients have reported a wide range of fraudulent activity in the past several months.
+“There's been an obvious shift," said Paul Keener, head of cybersecurity operations at City National, where business clients have reported a wide range of fraudulent activity in the past several months.
 “Before the pandemic, it was more of a shotgun approach to see whom they could catch," he said, whereas now cybercriminals are doing more research and targeting employees who work remotely.

 While news headlines tend to focus on major corporate cybersecurity breaches, softer targets, like small and mid-sized businesses, often fall victim to fraudsters as well.